 Introduction (PZ)

 3D Printing is an up-and-coming technology that utilizes additive technology to create a physical model, or part.
 From the business standpoint, as a result, time is saved during decision-making.
-Additionally, cost is decreased by decreasing the amount of money put into bad ideas and products, as well as decreasing the amount of money spent on labor.
+Additionally, cost is decreased by decreasing the amount of money put into bad ideas and products that were unable to be visualized or physically held prior to the decision to invest, as well as decreasing the amount of money spent on labor.

 Although there are large amounts of commercial and industrial applications, our team’s focus targeted making it easy and affordable to have a 3D printer in the household.
 The benefits to owning a personal three-dimensional printer are endless.
 Many parts and products that are in demand are no longer available or are extremely expensive; these could be printed at a low cost, right at home.
 Currently, the market for 3D printers is growing at a rapid pace.
 However, the price and quality of personal 3D printers is not improving as fast as the market.
 Different models are being designed and produced, but most of them are essentially the same design.
 Our initial request for proposal was based on this design.
 This popular design uses a programmed tip that heats up plastic filament and extrudes it in a predetermined pattern.
 The quality, speed, and cost of these printers are moderate.
 However, they can be unreliable, unexpected errors can occur frequently, and the quality of the prints is not appropriate for intricate and small models.
 Consumers, including our client, need a machine that they can depend on, are affordable, and can produce high quality models.
 That is why we communicated and worked with him to focus on a design that would result in his maximum satisfaction of printing quality and abilities.

 Saluki 3D Innovations is working towards designing and constructing an open source 3D printer prototype that is capable of meeting these requirements.
 We incorporated a printing process that is virtually nonexistent in the personal 3D printer market.
 The technology is much like 2D inkjet printing; rather than printing on new sheets of paper, it deposits a binding agent onto new layers of powder.
 This process has the capability of printing quality parts at a low cost to the user.
 It is our goal to design and construct a printer prototype along these criteria.
 Currently, printers of this classification are being sold on the market at an average price of $15,000; the professional and commercial systems are being sold for an upwards of $50,000.
 A high quality prototype as a result of our design would have drastic effects on the 3D printer market.
-It has been a significant learning experience putting our engineering skills and talents together to achieve this goal, we are excited to achieve an optimum prototype in the near future.
+It has been a significant learning experience putting our engineering skills and talents together to achieve this goal, we are excited to strive to achieve an optimum prototype in the near future.

 Project Description (PZ)